Essential .NET, C#, VB.NET, and Web Dev Tools and Frameworks - Updated for 2019

 The Main Stuff

-Visual Studio – king of IDEs and the essential tool for .NET devs everywhere.
+Visual Studio – the essential tool for .NET devs everywhere, especially ones still tied to the .NET Framework.
 Not much else to say except that it has a great starting toolset for any developer and amazing plugin support.
 The Community edition gives the masses the power of the Professional SKU, for free.
 Simply amazing and getting better with every release.

 Visual Studio Code – Microsoft's cross-platform IDE has taken the lightweight-yet-extensible text editor world by storm.
 I use this on my Mac for developing ASP.NET Core apps, writing Markdown files, and just editing plain text files.
 Has almost totally replaced my use of Notepad++.
 The plugin system and rapid development turnaround is going to threaten the paid alternatives in a big way (Sublime, I'm looking at you).